Peter Crittle

-Charles Peter Crittle AO (born 21 July 1939) is an Australian former barrister, rugby union player and official.
+Charles Peter Crittle AO (21 July 1938 – 28 June 2024) was an Australian barrister, rugby union player and official.
 The majority of his secondary education was at Sydney Boys High School where he played in the First XV.
 Before then he was briefly at North Sydney Boys High School.

 As a lock, he made 15 test match appearances for the Australia national rugby union team from 1962–1967.